Guard13007/Fake.Net/README.md

 7. To get the server accessible from port 80:
    `iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-ports 1080` Excuse me, never mind, I was lied to.
 FUCK ALL OF YOU.

-## Running Fake.Net

-TODO: Write this section about how to set it up for automatic
-      running / un-attended running.
-Non-development.